SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 We recognise that many developers will be coming to Agile Toolkit with a significant investment in other MVC frameworks, or in content management frameworks such as WordPress, Drupal and Joomla.

 If you want to add sophisticated data handling to your legacy code, Agile Toolkit is designed to play well with other frameworks.
-You'll find the details [here](/TODO).
+You may use the UI of Agile Toolkit inside your CodeIgniter project just on a couple of pages or you can take advantage of Agile Toolkit ORM and build your REST interface for your JavaScript fronted.
+Most commonly users decide to re-write their backend/admin system using Agile Toolkit as a first step in integration.

-So you can use your Agile Toolkit skills to build new projects at warp speed, or to add impressive AJAX features to your existing applications.
+You'll find more details [here](/TODO).